-Founded in 2010 by Peg Alford Pursell, Why There Are Words is an award-winning literary reading series that takes place in the San Francisco Bay Area every second Thursday.
-In 2016, WTAW began expanding to other cities, and can now be found in seven more national locations: New York City, Los Angeles, Pittsburgh, Portland, and Austin.
+Founded in 2010 by Peg Alford Pursell, Why There Are Words (WTAW) is an award-winning literary reading series that takes place in the San Francisco Bay Area every second Thursday.
+In 2016, WTAW began expanding to other cities, and can now be found in seven more national locations: New York City, Los Angeles, Pittsburgh, Portland, Austin, New Orleans, and Asheville.

-In 2016, Peg Alford Pursell launched WTAW Press, (a 501(c)3 non-profit) an independent publisher of exceptional literary books, based on the tradition of the reading series of making available those voices that need to be heard.
-You can expect great things from WTAW Press.
-It will publish its first two titles in September 2017.
-For more information, see the website and sign up for the Press’s newsletter.
+In 2016, Peg Alford Pursell launched WTAW Press, a 501(c)3 non-profit independent publisher of exceptional literary books, springboarding off the tradition of the reading series.
+For more information, see the WTAW Press website and sign up for the newsletter.

 The flagship Why There Are Words series takes place second Thursdays in Sausalito, CA at Studio 333, located at 333 Caledonia Street.
 Doors open at 7pm and readings begin at 7:15pm. $10 at the door.

 Each reading event presents a range of writers, including those who have published books and those who haven’t.
 All writers share the criterion of excellence.

 While often writers who read at the series have recently had a book published and are in the midst of promoting their new work, the guiding idea behind the series is that good work is timeless and needs to be heard regardless of marketing or commercial concerns.